sethlsx/coursera/readme.md

-This repository is for assignments of coursera courses.
+This repository is for assignments of coursera course: data visualization.